ebenagati/Portfolio/Spotify Project/README.md

 ## Extension
 Through undertaking this project, I had a few thoughts of some other interesting questions I'd like answered regarding my Spotify Data.

-**My Spotify Wrapped of all time.**
+**My Spotify Wrapped of all time**

 **Top 5 Artists**
-A query to find my top 5 artists of all time using the aforementioned Spotify methodology.
+<br/>A query to find my top 5 artists of all time using the aforementioned Spotify methodology.

 ```sql
 SELECT TOP 5 Artist, COUNT(*) as Plays